zenoamaro/react-quill/README.md

 Otherwise, you can set this to an object containing selectors and rules, that will be injected inside the document by Quill.

+### The `pollInterval` property

+This property previously set the frequency with which Quill polled the DOM for changes.
+It does not have any effect anymore, and can safely be removed from the props.

 Bundling with Webpack
 ---------------------